hemanthbommineni/TaikoBot/readme.md

 # Taiko Transaction Bot

-This Taiko transaction bot is a daily routine bot, its job is to complete transactions within the range of 140 to 144 transactions within an UTC day, with each transaction having a randomized interval between 50 seconds to 330 seconds.
+This Taiko transaction bot is a daily routine bot, its job is to complete transactions within the range of 140 to 144 transactions within an UTC day, with each transaction has a randomized interval.

 ## Prerequisite

 To run this bot you need to:

-- Taiko Mainnet Account 0.05 ETH Balance.
+- Taiko Mainnet Account 0.01 ETH Balance.
 - Node.js Installed.

 ## BOT Feature Overview